-Reporting suspected adverse reactions after authorisation of the medicinal product is important.
-It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are requested to report any suspected adverse reactions via the national reporting system (Appendix V - European Medicines Agency - Europa EU) and/or to the Pharmacovigilance department of Pierre Fabre laboratories (www.pierre-fabre.com/en/ pharmacovigilance)
+This medicinal product is subject to additional monitoring.
+This will allow quick identification of new safety information.
+You can help by reporting any side effects you may experience via the national reporting system (Appendix V - European Medicines Agency - Europa EU) and/or to the Pharmacovigilance department of Pierre Fabre laboratories (www.pierre-fabre.com/en/pharmacovigilance).